San Francisco 49ers vs. Atlanta Falcons NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Falcons stats and trends

-- In Atlanta's 13 games this season, it has five wins against the spread.

-- The Falcons have been underdogs by 8.5 points or more two times this year and have not covered the spread once.
+- This season, the Falcons are winless ATS when entering a game as an underdog of 9 points or more.

-- Atlanta has eclipsed the over/under in 46.2% of its opportunities this year (six times in 13 games with a set point total).
+- Atlanta's games this season have gone over the point total in 46.2% of its opportunities (six times in 13 games with a set point total).

 - Atlanta is 3-3 against the spread and 4-2 overall when the team notches more than 23.2 points.

-- When Atlanta amasses more than 325.4 yards, the team is 3-4 against the spread and 4-3 overall.
+- In games that Atlanta totals more than 325.4 yards, the team is 3-4 against the spread and 4-3 overall.

 - The Falcons have turned the ball over 20 times this season, four more turnovers than the 49ers have forced (16).